GET INVOLVED WITH HEALTH PROMOTION

 Looking for ways to get involved on campus?
 Health Promotion provides several ways to participate in prevention and education activities.
 In addition to the list below, you can check out our Programs, Services, and Events page for more opportunities to get involved with health and wellness.

 Aggie Elevate is a peer education program dedicated to enhancing the overall health, balance, and success of the student body.
 Peer educators serve to support Health Promotion staff in educational programming and outreach activities.

 Healthy Ag Ambassadors are students who have a passion for health and a heart for service.
 Ambassadors have the opportunity to help promote health and wellness to the Texas A&M University student body.

-As an Ambassador, you will have the opportunity to assist with the marketing and outreach initiatives of the following units: Student Health Services, Counseling & Psychological Services and Health Promotion.
+As an Ambassador, you will have the opportunity to assist with the marketing and outreach initiatives of University Health Services and Health Promotion.

 Healthy Ag Ambassadors:

 - Represent the above units at various events (a minimum of five hours per semester is preferred)

 - Promote unit events as well as services offered